Need a Cosigner? Here's What You Need to Know

 It’s hard to qualify for a loan without strong credit scores and a steady income.
 If you’re not getting approved on your own, you might have more success with the help of a cosigner.

-What is a Cosigner?
+What Is a Cosigner?

 For example, a relative might help you get approved for an auto loan by promising to make the payments if you fail to do so.

-Why do you Need a Cosigner?
+Why Do You Need a Cosigner?

 When you apply for a loan, lenders try to figure out whether or not they’ll get their money back.
 They primarily look at your credit and income to make a decision.

-Income: lenders also need to see that you have sufficient income available to repay your loans—including the new loan you’re applying for.
+Income: Lenders also need to see that you have sufficient income available to repay your loans—including the new loan you’re applying for.

 Finding a Cosigner

-It won’t do you much good to ask somebody with bad credit or no income to cosign.
-Good credit improves your application, and sufficient income provides a safety buffer in case your life takes an unexpected turn.
+It won’t do you much good to ask somebody with bad credit (or no income) to cosign.
+Strong credit improves your application, and sufficient income provides a safety buffer in case your life takes an unexpected turn.